 For the traditional call center to be reached, they have to look for the customer support hotline in the company’s contact us page and make the call.
 Contacting them over the phone is the only way the traditional call center provides support.

 Now let’s look at the next generation call center and how customers reach them.
-A customer can simply go into any page in the website and can choose whether to open a chat conversation, click on the call-to-action that requests a customer support agent to call you or they can go old school and visit the contact us page to get the number for a call.
+A customer can simply go into any page in the website and can choose whether to open a chat conversation, click on the call-to-action or they can go old school and visit the contact us page to get the number for a call.
 The customer doesn’t even have to do anything sometimes since the website is equipped with an automatic popup chat initiated by the customer service agent who starts the conversation first.

 If you have an app, and a capable customer engagement platform, you can integrate your customer support channels in your app, so your customers don’t even have to take the trouble of visiting your website from the app.
 They can just do it right there.